 We will bear the cost of solicitation of proxies, including preparation, assembly, printing and mailing of this proxy statement, the proxy card and any additional information furnished to stockholders.
 Copies of solicitation materials will be furnished to banks, brokerage houses, fiduciaries and custodians holding in their names shares of our common stock beneficially owned by others to forward to such beneficial owners.
 We may reimburse persons representing beneficial owners of our common stock for their costs of forwarding solicitation materials to such beneficial owners.
 Original solicitation of proxies by mail may be supplemented by telephone, telegram or personal solicitation by directors, officers or other regular employees of Gladstone Management Corporation, our investment adviser (the "Adviser") or Gladstone Administration, LLC, its wholly-owned subsidiary (the "Administrator").
 No additional compensation will be paid to directors, officers or other regular employees for such services.
-We have engaged Georgeson to solicit proxies for the annual meeting.
-Georgeson will be paid a fee of approximately \$6,500 plus out-of-pocket expenses for its basic solicitation services, which include review of proxy materials, dissemination of broker search cards, distribution of proxy materials, solicitation of ADP, brokers, banks and institutional holders, and delivery of executed proxies.
+We have engaged Georgeson Inc. ("Georgeson") to solicit proxies for the annual meeting.
+Georgeson will be paid a fee of approximately \$5,500 plus out-of-pocket expenses for its basic solicitation aervices, which include review of proxy materials, dissemination of broker search cards, distribution of proxy materials, solicitation of ADP, brokers, banks and institutional holders, and delivery of executed proxies.
 The term of the agreement with Georgeson will last for the period of the solicitation, and the agreement provides that we will indemnify and hold harmless Georgeson against any third party claims, except in the case of Georgeson's gross negligence or intentional misconduct.

-What does it mean if I receive more than one proxy card?
+What does it mean if I receive more than one set of proxy materials?

-If you receive more than one proxy card, your shares are registered in more than one name or are registered in different accounts.
-Please complete, sign and returneach proxy card to ensure that all of your shares are voted.
+If you receive more than one set of proxy materials, your shares may be registered in more than one name or in different accounts.
+Please follow the voting instructions on the proxy cards in the proxy materials to ensure that all of your shares are voted.